 We know there are actually more than twenty candidates in the field—but with so many names, we felt it was important to focus on those who qualified for the debates based on polling and donations.
 Apologies if we missed your preferred candidate!

 So, let’s dive into the candidates who debated on Thursday!

 First, Gillibrand, similar to John Delaney and Tulsi Gabbard, has been vocally opposed to the Republican tax cuts of the Tax Cuts and Jobs Act of 2017.
 She has also worked on policies that benefit homeowners, veterans, and small business owners, among others.

 Among other issues, Swalwell’s tax priorities seem to support policies that would bolster and support economic activity within low-income communities.

 U.S. Senator from Vermont

 Following his presidential primary run in 2016, Sanders has among the most well-known tax plans—as well as one of the most progressive.
-He wants to increase the federal estate tax to 77 percent on the wealthiest 0.2 percent of Americans.
+Also, he wants to increase the federal estate tax to 77 percent on the wealthiest 0.2 percent of Americans.

 U.S. Senator from California